lostatc/discuss.love/README.md

 document](./client/src/assets/questions/relationship.json) which is used to dynamically build the input form

+A self-hosted instance of [Umami](https://umami.is/) is used to provide privacy-preserving analytics.

 ## Development

 To run the app locally, you'll need to spin up a local instance of the worker.